Sanjeev Sabhlok

 Three: Manage my chronic RSI

 I developed a very bad case of RSI in 1998 due to excessive typing (PhD stuff, IPI, etc.).
 My extremely painful and difficult experience with this muscular problem is discussed here: My (now 11) year experience of RSI – and its ‘cure’.
-Once I find time, I will write a book on this subject.
+It is much better now, hence I’m writing more than I did ever before.
+Once I find time, I’ll also write a book on how to manage RSI.
+My RSI was actually quite an eye-opener.
+It showed me how little our “super-qualified” doctors and “experts” know about the human body.
+That’s a good lesson for everyone to take home.
+Trust no one but yourself!
+Surviving the “expert” fools who clutter this world is no joke.

 Regards